-It was late in the evening when we sat down for a beautifully prepared three-course dinner at the impeccably decorated Manor House in Samara – a private game reserve located near Graaff-Reinet in the Great Karoo.
+It was late in the evening when we sat down for a beautifully prepared three-course dinner at the impeccably decorated Manor House in Samara – a game reserve located near Graaff-Reinet in the Great Karoo.
 The main topic making the rounds was about the much-anticipated lion release, which took place earlier in the day.
 Well, technically it happened, though not in the way it was planned…

 Waking up at the crack of dawn, the Samara team and a small group of lucky people, including yours truly, had eagerly made our way to the boma where two lions – Titus, a three-year-old male, and Sikelele, a four-year-old female – had been living for the past six weeks.
 Today was the day of their release into the reserve.
 A day that would herald the start of new beginnings in Samara history.

 The lions had been spotted at the far end of the boma, sleeping under a bush.
 The gate was quickly opened, and a fresh gemsbok carcass lay just a few metres outside the entrance in the hopes to entice them out… We waited quietly in the game drive vehicles, about 25 metres away from the gate, the first warm rays of the sun hitting our backs as the sound of cameras zooming in on anything that moved broke the otherwise silent group.

 A few minutes passed, then murmurings amongst the rangers and a few concerned glances were shared.
 Maybe they haven’t noticed the gate was open?
 Perhaps they need more time?

 Half an hour later and still no sign.
 One of the rangers decided to check up on the location of the lions by circling the outside perimeter of the boma.
 He soon came back and dejectedly reported that the lions were still dozing under the bushes… flat-cats.